Norsta Ship Supply – delivery to Greek operator

 The Norwegian based service company to the Marine, Offshore, and Energy sectors, Norsta Ship Supply, successfully completed a new ship chandler project.
-The company specializes in ship chandling at ISPS ports and offers a wide range of complementary services.
+The company specializes in ship supply at ISPS ports and offers a wide range of complementary services.

-Offerings from design and development phases to full turnkey range of service and supply solutions, through a single point of contact.
+Offerings from design and development phases to a full turnkey range of service and supply solutions, through a single point of contact.
 Including services such as ship chandler, aftermarket, outfitting, service personnel, equipment rentals, logistics, trading, and advisory.

 Norsta initiates its chandler operation of procurement management from its office in the city of Haugesund, Norway.
 “We offer an ocean of services from a single point of contact”.
 As such, Norsta reaches far beyond its physical presence.
 “With our sophisticated logistics operations, we are able to serve ships anyplace in the world.
 We do so by having tailored systems and strategic business partners throughout regions — keeping a tight collaboration, but flexible structure”.

 On this project, we supported the operation, conveying amid the ship’s ongoing requirements, any of significance — and the client’s operation headed from Greece.
 As our client contacted us in early December, we were able to come up with good solutions, working closely with our local partners.

 We completed ship deliveries to a multiple of stores, such as cabin store, deck store, galley store, and engine store.
 Nevertheless, some electrical systems had to be addressed and modified from 220V and 230V down to 110V.
 Yet, we were able to find good solutions to accommodate functional integrity, while adapting to the ship’s electrical systems.